Year 12

 Don't you hate it when you're trying to find the right word to describe something?
 It's like having the word stuck on the tip of your tongue, but you can't seem to say it.
-All of us have somehow found ourselves in this kind of situation in the past.
 Although words have many synonyms, we are often placed in situations that require a precise term that will capture precisely what we mean.

 What many people don't realize is that having an expansive vocabulary extends much farther than just reading and writing.
 There are many practical applications of a sizable vocabulary.